nnabilah07/wtms/README.md

 ## Description 📝
-WTMS is a **Flutter-based mobile application** that allows workers to manage tasks and profiles effectively.
-The app provides features such as worker registration, login, and profile management.
-It connects to a backend **PHP server** with a **MySQL database** for data management.
+WTMS is a Flutter-based mobile application designed to streamline how workers manage their tasks and personal information.
+It features secure user authentication, task tracking, submission management, and profile control.
+WTMS communicates with a backend PHP server connected to a MySQL database.

 ## Features  🔧
 ### ✅ Phase 1
 - **Worker Registration:** Workers can register by providing full name, email, password, phone number, and address.
 This data is sent to the backend via an HTTP POST request.
 - **Worker Login:** Users can log in using their email and password.
 On successful login, the app retrieves and displays the worker's full profile.
-- **Profile Management:** Workers can view and manage their personal information (name, email, phone, address).
+- **Profile Management:** Workers can view their personal information (name, email, phone, address).
 - **Session Persistence:** Login state is maintained using `SharedPreferences`.
 - **Secure Password Storage:** Passwords are hashed with SHA1 before storing them in the database.